 - Need to Know: Useful information to Help you Plan your Trip

 - Canggu, Bali: Final Thoughts

 Best Things to Do in Canggu

 First things first, the restaurants and bars in Canggu are banging.
 Eating your way between them should be number one on your list of things to do in Canggu.

 I don’t think I’ve ever eaten such a variety of delicious meals in one place in my life.
 Plus, prices are reasonable – more expensive than in some other parts of Bali, but way cheaper than they would be at home.

 There’s more to Canggu than just restaurants though.
 Surfers and yogis will find plenty to entertain them.
 The area is one of Bali’s (many) surfing hotspots, with waves suited to just about every level.

 Yoga-wise Ubud might be more established as a yoga destination, thanks to studios like the Yoga Barn and retreats like Blooming Lotus (my good friend Nora actually wrote about her time at Blooming Lotus for The Discoveries Of here) but Canggu is hot on its heels.
 Places like The Practice and Serenity are highly rated and recommended.

-Not into surfing or yoga (yeah, me neither)?
-There are still plenty of beach / bars / shopping / workshops / temples to keep you occupied.
-Fret not.
+Not into surfing or yoga (yeah, me neither).
+There are still plenty of

 Learn How to Surf in One of Canggu’s Many Surf Spots